CultureLab Projects

 Principal investigator: Rowan Hall Maudslay

-• Computational Approach to the Cultural Evolution of Food
+Computational Approach to the Cultural Evolution of Food [ongoing]

 This project investigates how food culture evolves over time, combining perspectives from computational, historical, and cultural research.
 It explores how cuisines, including recipes, ingredients, techniques, and tools, emerge, spread, and change across societies and historical periods.
 In addition, this study seeks to understand how cultural, social, and technological factors influence cuisine.
 It integrates methods from computational linguistics and agent-based modelling to uncover the mechanisms driving culinary change, adaptation, and innovation.
 In this respect, this project focuses on three main research axes: classifying and comparing cuisines across time and space, tracing the integration of new food elements into existing traditions, and studying how digital media contribute to the viral spread of recipes and culinary trends.
 By bridging computational methods with cultural theory, this research aims to build a scientific foundation for understanding the cultural evolution of food and to provide new tools and datasets for future interdisciplinary studies.